bus710/edgex-on-raspberry-pi/40_custom_services.md

 # 4. How to develop custom device and app services

-Launching the core services is the first step for EdgeX based development.
+Launching the core services is the first step of EdgeX based development.
 However, how can we connect our own device and app services to the core services?
 How can our services communicate with the core services?
-What would be the benefit of using EdgeX versus our own stand alone service?
-To find out the answers, let's create custom services.
+EdgeX team offers SDKs for custom device and app services so that we can start from the SDKs.

 <br/>